Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

-The remaining background comes dominantly from $\tau^+\tau^-(\gamma)$ events with $\tau$ leptons decaying to muons or pions misidentified as muons in the region \mrecSquare~$<$ 50 \gevsq\ and from $e^+e^-\mu^+\mu^-$ events elsewhere.
+After these selections, the remaining background comes dominantly from $\tau^+\tau^-(\gamma)$ events with $\tau$ leptons decaying to muons or to pions misidentified as muons in the region \mrecSquare~$<$ 50 \gevsq, and from $e^+e^-\mu^+\mu^-$ events elsewhere.
 The background from $e^+e^- \to \mu^+\mu^-(\gamma)$ is subleading across the entire mass range.

 The final selection uses an artificial neural network, denoted as Punzi-net~\cite{punzi-loss}, trained on simulated signal and background events, and specifically designed to optimize a figure of merit~\cite{Punzi:2003bu} for all \zprime\ mass hypotheses simultaneously.
 We use as inputs the four kinematic variables, all defined in the c.m.\ frame, with the highest discriminating power: the transverse momentum of a muon with respect to the dimuon thrust axis~\cite{BRANDT196457, PhysRevLett.39.1587}; the transverse momentum of the higher-energy muon with respect to the momentum direction of the lower-energy muon; the longitudinal momentum of the higher-energy muon with respect to the momentum direction of the lower-energy muon; and the transverse momentum of the dimuon system.
-The first three variables exploit mostly the kinematic properties of \zprime\ production through radiation from a final state muon, compared to $\tau^+\tau^-(\gamma)$ events, in which the recoil momentum arises from neutrinos from $\tau$ decays.
-The fourth variable exploits the kinematic features of $\mu^+\mu^-(\gamma)$ and $e^+e^-\mu^+\mu^-$ backgrounds, typically produced with low transverse momenta.
+The first three variables exploit mostly the kinematic properties of \zprime\ production through radiation from a final state muon, compared with $\tau^+\tau^-(\gamma)$ events, in which the recoil momentum arises from neutrinos from $\tau$ decays.
+The fourth variable exploits the kinematic features of $\mu^+\mu^-(\gamma)$ and $e^+e^-\mu^+\mu^-$ backgrounds, which typically have low transverse momenta.
+The Punzi-net produces an output between 0 (background) and 1 (signal): we select events with an output larger than 0.5.
 Additional details are given in Ref.~\cite{punzi-loss}.

+The resulting signal efficiency is typically 5\%, nearly uniform as a function of \mrecSquare.
+The Punzi-net selection removes nearly all $\tau^+\tau^-(\gamma)$ background for \mrecSquare~$<$~50~\gevsq, with a sensitivity gain between 5 and 15, depending on the mass.
+The residual background comes dominantly from $\mu^+\mu^-(\gamma)$ in the region \mrecSquare~$<$~50~\gevsq and from a large irreducible contribution of $e^+e^-\mu^+\mu^-$ for \mrecSquare~$>$~50~\gevsq, where the Punzi-net selection has limited discriminating power.